joshkotrous/compliance-service/README.md

 - `Data Schema/compliance-service-input-schema.json` - the data schema of the input to be provided to the Compliance Service.
 - `Data Schema/compliance-service-output-schema.json` - the data schema of the output to be returned by the Compliance Service.
 - `Data Schema/state-configuration-schema.json` - the data schema of the configuration file we will store for each state.
-- `Diagrams/Nabis Compliance Service - System Diagram.pdf` - diagrams to show the design of the system organized into Level 0 and Level 1 aggregation levels.
+- `Diagrams/Compliance Service - System Diagram.pdf` - diagrams to show the design of the system organized into Level 0 and Level 1 aggregation levels.
 - `Project Proposal.pdf` - a set of slides summarizing the solution design, project management considerations, and how I would ensure the successful and timely delivery.
 - `Solution/compliance-service` - my source code for the compliance service module.
   - `compliance-service/state_configuration` - Temporary state configuration data store for unit tests.